bloodmage/ragnar/README.md

 # Ragnar (32bit #DEFAULT# or 64bit - libtorrent 1.1.4)
 Ragnar is a C++/CLI wrapper for Rasterbar's *libtorrent*.
 It aims to provide a (mostly) complete interface to the underlying C++ library.

+Now superchaged with hooking to libtorrent from .NET directly.

 ## How to build from source
 The repository includes a `bootstrap.bat` file which runs the `run-bootstrap.ps1` script.
 This will download and compile both Boost and libtorrent automatically.